Executive Office of the President

 2/13

-DOGE announces that its website is now live with an organizational chart and tweets
+DOGE announces that its website is now live with an organizational chart and tweets from the DOGE X account.

 2/14

-Approximately 50 USDS staff are fired, with most of terminations focused on project managers and designers (removing approximately 1/3 of the USDS staff that predated DOGE)
+Approximately 50 USDS staff are fired, with most of terminations focused on project managers and designers (removing approximately 1/3 of the USDS staff that predated DOGE).

 2/17